Faezeh-Kh/TestAmplification4Models/README.md

 Faezeh Khorram, Erwan Bousse, Jean-Marie Mottu, Gerson Sunyé, Pablo Gómez-Abajo, Pablo C.Cañizares, Esther Guerra, and Juan de Lara.
 2022.
 Automatic Test Amplification for Executable Models.
 In *ACM/IEEE 25th International Conference on Model Driven Engineering Languages and Systems*, October 23–28, 2022, Montreal, Canada.

-The paper is recently accepted and [this is the link](https://hal.archives-ouvertes.fr/hal-03745034) to its preprint.
+The paper is recently accepted and you can find its preprint from [this link](https://hal.archives-ouvertes.fr/hal-03745034).

 ## Introduction
 Behavioral models are important assets that must be thoroughly verified early in the design process.
 This can be achieved with manually-written test cases that embed carefully hand-picked domain-specific input data.
-In our previous work, we proposed a testing framework providing facilities to write, execute, debug, and analyze test cases for behavioral models [[1]](https://hal.archives-ouvertes.fr/hal-03723920) ([Link to the tool](https://gitlab.univ-nantes.fr/naomod/faezeh-public/xtdl))
+In our previous work, we proposed a testing framework providing facilities to write, execute, debug, and analyze test cases for behavioral models [[1]](https://hal.archives-ouvertes.fr/hal-03723920) ([Link to the tool](https://gitlab.univ-nantes.fr/naomod/faezeh-public/xtdl)).

 Manually-written test cases may not always reach the desired level of quality, such as high coverage or being able to localize faults efficiently. *Test amplification* is an interesting emergent approach to improve a test suite by automatically generating new test cases out of existing manually-written ones.
 There are ad-hoc test amplification solutions for a few programming languages, such as DSpot for Java [[2]](https://github.com/STAMP-project/dspot/).